microweber/microweber-docs/events/mw.front.get_layout.md

 # mw.front.get_layout

-This event is executed when the CMS tries to get the layout to render a page in the frontend.
+This event is executed when Microweber gets the layout to render a page in the frontend.

+The `$params` array contains the info for the current content

 ```php